tgirke/GEN242/content/en/tutorials/rbasics/Rbasics.md

     ## 10          4.9         3.1          1.5         0.1 setosa
     ## # … with 140 more rows

+**Note:** The above example uses the `iris` test dataset that is available in every R installation without explicitly importing or loading it.
+The following examples will often make use of this dataset.

 #### Arrays

 Definition: data structure with one, two or more dimensions